 The name itself reflects its core philosophy – ‘Think Differently.’

-Without doubt, an apt and unique brand name sets the tone for the brand.
+Without a doubt, an apt and unique brand name sets the tone for the brand.

 A right brand name does more than just influencing buyers, it becomes a staple to your company’s entire brand image.

-When done right, a brand name can be your foremost essential differentiator of your brand.
+When done right, a brand name can be the foremost essential differentiator of your brand.

 You use this name to pitch your clients and people are going to recall you with this name.